-2. Students in this major are advised to do internships, participate in student media and/or do other extracurricular activities that encourage the development of a professional portfolio.
-You are working with a student who discloses they work 30+ hours a week in addition to taking a full load of classes.
-They know they need a portfolio but cannot afford to cut back on their work at the local coffee shop.
-How do you support this student's career development?
+1. Students in the SOJC’s four majors are advised to do internships, participate in student media and/or do other activities that encourage the development of a professional portfolio.
+You are working with a student who discusses concerns about finding opportunities for professional development outside of the classroom.
+How do you support this student?

-The School of Journalism and Communication (SOJC) is a stand-alone accredited research and professional school serving approximately 2,200 undergraduates and 100 graduate students both on the University of Oregon campus in Eugene and at the George S. Turnbull Center in Portland.
+The School of Journalism and Communication (SOJC) is an accredited research and professional school serving approximately 2,500 undergraduates and 100 graduate students both on the University of Oregon campus in Eugene and at the George S. Turnbull Center in Portland.
 Degrees offered are the BA, BS, MA, MS and Ph.D., as well as a minor in Media Studies.
-The school also supports the interdisciplinary major in Cinema Studies and interdisciplinary minors in Multimedia and Native Studies.
-The SOJC employs approximately 125 individuals as faculty and staff, 51 graduate teaching fellows, and 50 student employees.
-The School is one of the oldest journalism programs in the nation, founded in 1916.
+The school contributes courses to the interdisciplinary major in Cinema Studies and International Studies, and interdisciplinary minors in Art & Technology and Native American Studies.
+The SOJC employs approximately 130 individuals as faculty and staff, over 50 graduate employees as well as over 50 student employees.
+The school is one of the oldest journalism programs in the nation, founded in 1916.

-• Bachelor’s degree AND two years of experience providing academic or career advising in a college/university setting.
+• Bachelor’s degree AND two years of experience providing academic or career advising in college/university setting.

-• Six months experience advising students from a variety of backgrounds, and with diverse academic interests and abilities and facilitating student services programming.
+• Six additional months of experience advising students from a variety of backgrounds, with diverse academic interests and abilities and facilitating student services programming.

-• Demonstrated knowledge of, and ability to address the needs of undergraduate students as evidenced by written answers to supplemental questions.
+• Demonstrated knowledge of, and ability to address the needs of undergraduate students.

 • Strong organizational, written, oral, interpersonal and communication skills.